axelvaldez/radical-companies/_posts/1-missing-chapters/2023-02-18-rcoins-decentralized-minting-again.markdown

   </ol>
  <p>Note that the first is a given, whereas the second is speculative.</p>
  <p>This is pretty much the way seed rounds are raised today, even though the <span class="_quotespan">deals</span> are opaque. <span class="_paradigm">rCoin</span>s bring along a <em>transparent history</em>.
 You would most likely not bother looking at it and calculating its legitimacy and sovereignty, your mobile device will.</p>
  <p>Your mobile can tirelessly look through all of the <span class="_paradigm">rCoin</span>&rsquo;s history and give you a go/no-go signal plus a recommended discount.
-As a side-note, we used to tell people this and they found it unbelievable, <span class="_quotespan">That&rsquo;s&hellip;  utopian!</span>.
-Well, chatGPT and the explosiong of AI this and AI that has managed to slap that attitude right out.</p>
+As a side-note, we used to tell people this and they found it unbelievable, <span class="_quotespan">That&rsquo;s&hellip;  utopian!</span> Well, chatGPT and the explosion of the so-called AI that has managed to slap that attitude right out.</p>

 <h1>A Herculean Task Ahead</h1>
  <p>As we said at the top of this post, <span class="_paradigm">rCoin</span>s will have a herculean task ahead when it comes to stepping away from tradition.
 Any change is perceived as a threat and this will be perceived as the biggest of threats.</p>